SahilBarbade1203/Druggability_Research_Analysis/Genetic Algorithm/README.md

 ## 📊 2.
 Feature Scores Evaluation

-We train custom models—Partition-Level Classifier (PLC) and Partition-Level Ensemble of Classifiers (PLEOC)—on the GA-selected features for each partition.
+We train custom models—Partition-Level Classifier (PLC) and Partition-Leave-One Out Classifier (PLEOC)—on the GA-selected features for each partition.

 📄 **Script**:
 - `ga_feature_scores.py`